 - 1 A call or short message is initiated by Mobile Subscriber A towards Mobile Subscriber B, using the MSISDN of the called subscriber. - 2 When VMSCA receives the call setup indication, it will send a CAP IDP message to the gsmSCF.
-The IDP contains the called party's MSISDN. - 3 If the calling subscriber roams in her Home PLMN and the called subscriber's MSISDN indicates that the called subscriber subscribes to a PLMN within the calling subscriber's Home Country, the gsmSCF queries the NPDB based on the called party's MSISDN.
-Otherwise the tariff to be applied does not depend on the called subscriber's porting status and enough information to apply the correct tariff is available; go to 5. - 4 The NPDB returns a routing number to the gsmSCF pointing out the called subscriber's subscription network.
+The IDP contains the called party"s MSISDN. - 3 If the calling subscriber roams in her Home PLMN and the called subscriber"s MSISDN indicates that the called subscriber subscribes to a PLMN within the calling subscriber"s Home Country, the gsmSCF queries the NPDB based on the called party"s MSISDN.
+Otherwise the tariff to be applied does not depend on the called subscriber"s porting status and enough - Otherwise the tariff to be applied does not depend on the called subscriber's porting status and enough information to apply the correct tariff is available; go to 5. - 4 The NPDB returns a routing number to the gsmSCF pointing out the called subscriber"s subscription network.
 Based on this information the gsmSCF applies the appropriate tariff for pre-paid subscriber A. - 5 The gsmSCF returns CAP AC and CAP CUE messages to the VMSCA. - 6 The call or short message is set up.